shadowbq/snorby/README.md

 * Install Gem Dependencies  (make sure you have bundler installed: `gem install bundler`)

-	`bundle install`
+	`$ bundle install`

 	* NOTE: If you get missing gem issues in production use `bundle install --deployment`

-		If you have run `bundle package`, the cached gems will be used automatically.
+		If you have run `bundle package`, the gems wil be cached in 'vendor/cache' and will be used automatically.

 	* If your system gems are updated beyond the gemfile.lock you should use as an example `bundle exec rake snorby:setup`